 All three engagement rings have encouraged combining trends, with an added emphasis on past lineage while finding modern ways to depict the various diamonds, the value has become more individualistic as a result.

-So, now that you heard how and why the Royal Family have chosen to take up the rings that they have, you can start thinking about how you might want to copy those styles while adding your own personal touch.
+So, now that you heard how and why the Royal Family has chosen to take up the rings that they have, you can start thinking about how you might want to copy those styles while adding your own personal touch.
 At the very least, you’ll feel a bit closer to royalty at the end of it.